Understanding how much your monthly payment will be is a critical part of your mortgage application. See what your mortgage payments could be.

 - Interest rate: This is the rate that the lender will charge for the mortgage.
 The interest rate may vary based on factors such as your credit score and down payment.

 - Amortization period: The number of years it will take for you to pay off your mortgage in full.
-In Canada, the most common amortization period is 25 years.
+In Ontario, the most common amortization period is 25 years.

 Frequently asked questions about home purchase affordability